the-drunk-coder/megra-doc/docs/function-reference/global-commands.md

 ---

+## `import-sample-sets` - Import a Sample Sets

+See chapter "Using Samples"

+---

 ## `latency` - latency between control- and audio threads.

 Default is 50ms or 0.05 seconds.
 Value is passed in seconds.